kdleonard93/Black-Nerds-Journey-Blog/clie4kfxq000309mqark207j2.md

 ## The Turtle Race

 This project on the other hand was a bit more complicated and took me a little bit of re-reading the Turtle docs and some previous lessons to get through it.
+The goal was to prompt the user with an input box to guess which turtle they think would win.
+After the user chooses, the turtles would line up and then begin the race.
+If you win, you get a message in the terminal saying so and if you lose, you'll get a similar message.
 The main focus of this project was to understand the use and importance of State and Instances.
-Since this one only needed one file as well, I'll post the full code but you can still check changes in [GitHub](https://github.com/kdleonard93/100-Days-Of-Code_Python/tree/main/day-19) as well
+Since this one only needed one file as well, I'll post the full code but you can still check changes in [GitHub](https://github.com/kdleonard93/100-Days-Of-Code_Python/tree/main/day-19) as well.
+[Check out the race!](https://www.loom.com/share/51bbedc871a7445994cd49c2f0ca4d92)

 ```python
 from turtle import Turtle, Screen